A Satyr on Charles II

 Poor Prince! thy prick, like thy buffoons at Court,

-The proudest, peremptoriest prick alive.
+The proudest, peremptoriest° prick alive. most dictatorial

 ’Twould break through all to make its way to cunt.